 Make sure AI crawlers can actually access your site

 Check your robots.txt file.
 Some sites are accidentally blocking GPTBot (OpenAI), ClaudeBot (Anthropic), and PerplexityBot.
-If you block them, your site is essentially invisible to those AI platforms.
+If you block them, your site is invisible to those AI platforms.
 Each crawler has its own user-agent string to allow or disallow, so audit them individually.

 Treat freshness as a real ranking signal